 You've smoked brisket, ribs, and chicken, but have you ever tried smoking dairy?
 No, not a gallon of milk; I mean a hunk of cheese!
 Delicious and creamy, smoked cheese is the perfect snack or topping to a burger or sandwich.
 Malcom Reed, the pitmaster behind popular YouTube channel, How to BBQ Right created an informative video about how to smoke cheese and we think you'll get a kick out of it too.

 Unlike smoking meat which uses hot smoke to cook and smoke the protein, smoking cheese uses a cold smoke technique to add the smoke flavor to the cheese without making it melt.
 Sure you can try grilling, but this method is so much better.
-Because of this, cheeses with a high melting point (swiss, gouda, cheddar, pepper jack, mozzarella) are great for cold smoking, and have a hickory taste to it.
+Because of this, type of cheeses with a high melting point (swiss, gouda, cheddar, pepper jack, brie, mozzarella) are great for cold smoking, and have a hickory taste to it.